florentfettu/Census-Income-Classification/README.md

 # Census Income Classification With Bayesian Optimization

 ## Description
 The goal is to solve a binary classification task to determine whether a person makes over 50k a year.
-The heart of the project lies in the bayesian optimization application of the models hyperparameters I've implemented.
+The heart of the project lies in the bayesian optimization application of the models hyperparameters we've implemented.

 ## Scope of the project
 The data for this project was taken from the UCI Machine Learning Repository: https://archive.ics.uci.edu/ml/datasets/census+income